Travelling to school

 Dedicated school transport is defined as buses, minibuses and taxis reserved exclusively for students.
 They are not open to the general public.

 We remain under a statutory duty to provide free home to school travel for all eligible children.
-It will not be possible to supply transport in year group bubbles, as this is geographically prohibitive.

 Students eligible for free home to school transport